Adults with disabilities: 25 years old and older. For people younger than 25, click HERE to go my post on Free Stuff for Kids with Disabilities.

 Disney Disability Pass: this is changing as a result of the abuse, but it still helps us adults with disabilities.

-I’m deaf, with PTSD & TBI and I have never had much money.
+I’m deaf, neurodiverse and I have never had much money.
 I’m also a travel junkie.
 I have found ways to travel the world for free or cheap on numerous occasions.

 Obviously, my travel parameters are going to be different from those who have disabilities different from mine – I don’t use a wheelchair, I don’t use an attendant, and I can speak for myself.